jyojay/MONU_Project_4/README.md

 - Taryn to create analysis in Tableau

-### TO COMPLETE 2/11
-Asha - to create RNN or LSTM model
-Jyotsna - to create RNN or LSTM model model
-Priya - Create Flask API
-- Gather user input for model
-Save model in h5 -> In Python code for flask where it's reading the model and then (as it is used in the test file) preprocessing, limitization, use that code to predict
-Taryn - Story/Tableau Visualization template

 ### TO COMPLETE BY 5/11
 Jyotsna - Update your tasks on the model - LSDM - RNN Model giving high accuracy, check against random inputs.
 Help Priya with Flask  <br>